vivainio/shimpan/README.md

 Calling pgAdmin4.exe reads the shim file and executes the pointed executable.

-## Eeasy installation of third party apps
+## Easy installation of third party apps

 You can use Shimpan as a lightweight way to publish your app without using Scoop, Chocolatey or Winget.